Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaf retention: Deciduous.

-Growth rate: Moderate.
+Growth rate: Slow to moderate.

 Mature Size: 50-130' high and as wide.

 Bloom: Early spring.
-Pecan flowers are vulnerable to damage by late frosts, eliminating or substantially reducing the crop for that year.
+Pecan flowers can be damaged by late frosts, eliminating or substantially reducing the crop for that year.

 Years before fruiting: 5-10 for grafted trees, 10-15 ungrafted.